dimsmol/life_info/sport_activities/snowboarding/brands.md

 - The same as manufacturer of goggles is ok too (if goggles are good)
 - Try full face variant?

-Manufacturer is not very important actually.
-But helmet must fit very well.
+Manufacturer is not very important, but helmet must fit very well.

 ## Other protection